tanagraspace/opssat-saasy-ml/README.md

 # OPS-SAT Datapool Parameter Dispatcher App
-An NMF App that fetches parameters from the OBSWM datapool and writes them to CSV files.
+An NMF App that fetches parameters from the OBSW datapool and writes their values to CSV files.

 ## Installing